 Roads and Maritime Services (RMS) is the organisation responsible for the control of traffic on all roads in NSW.
-In order to deal with the large number and range of traffic-related matters effectively, RMS has delegated certain aspects of traffic control on local roads to councils.
+In order to deal with the large number and range of traffic-related matters effectively, RMS has delegated certain aspects of traffic control on local roads to councils (PDF 390KB).

 The RMS delegation to councils limits the types of prescribed traffic control devices and facilities that a council can authorise and imposes certain conditions on councils – one of these conditions requires councils to refer all traffic-related matters to its traffic committee prior to exercising its delegated functions.

 The Local Pedestrian, Cycling and Traffic Calming Committee (LPCTCC) considers the needs of pedestrians, cyclists and motorists in the City of Sydney.

 The LPCTCC is an advisory body only, having no decision making powers.
 It is, primarily, a technical review committee that is required to advise Council on traffic-related matters referred to it by Council.
 Proposals recommended by the LPCTCC must be formally approved by either the elected Council or authorised Council staff – depending on the nature of the proposal.